About charter schools

 In exchange for greater flexibility, they are subject to increased oversight and accountability.

-Each sponsor enters into a contract with the Crown that sets out its targets for student achievement and outlines the character of the school (for example, reflecting a cultural community, religious, sporting, extension, military).
+Each sponsor enters into a contract with the Charter School Agency that sets out its targets for student achievement and outlines the character of the school (for example, reflecting a cultural community, religious, sporting, extension, military).
 A charter school’s character may not be explicit especially if the charter is a converting state school.

 If a sponsor fails to meet its targets, its contract can be terminated or other interventions used.